Jake Dreyer: Jag Panzer (2011)

 In July 2011, Dreyer was chosen to replace Christian Lasegue in the power metal band Jag Panzer (Century Media Records).
 Shortly after welcoming Dreyer into the group, Jag Panzer decided to disband.
 The unexpected breakup made news worldwide.
 Drummer Rikard Stjernquist said, "One player, 19-year-old Jake Dreyer, submitted videos of him nailing solos from both Chris Broderick and Christian Lasegue.
 We were ready to welcome Jake into the band, but, unfortunately, that will not happen.
 There is no doubt in any of our minds that Jake will go on to be a household name in his own right."
 Despite Christian Lasegue's replacement by the 19-year-old Dreyer, frontman Mark Briody stated,"the decision to split was not due to Lasegue's departure.
 It's what was best for the band as a collective and its individual members."

 Deathriders (2011)

-Shortly after Jag Panzer disbanded, Dreyer joined DeathRiders, a heavy metal band fronted by former Anthrax (American band) vocalist, Neil Turbin.
+Shortly after Jag Panzer disbanded, Dreyer joined DeathRiders, a heavy metal band fronted by former Anthrax vocalist, Neil Turbin.
 The newly formed group soon started preparing for upcoming performances and the future "Stay Screaming" tour.
 When asked about DeathRiders new lineup, Giovanny Torres-Bass, Peter Vazquez-Drums, Mike Guerrero-Guiter, and Jake Dreyer-Guitar, Turbin stated, "This is the best group of guys I ever had the opportunity to work with!
 Right from the first time we played together there was an undeniable chemistry that I personally have been searching for, a powerful musical connection that I know the fans are going to feel as well.
 The musicianship is top-notch."
 DeathRiders performance was recorded live at the House of Blues in West Hollywood, California on August 23, 2011.